You may also like: Instagram hotspots in Amsterdam

 Science center NEMO

 Just down the road from Central Station you’ll find one of the most impressive feats of modern architecture in Amsterdam.
 NEMO is the imposing green building that accommodates the largest science centre in the Netherlands.
-Its huge sloping roof terrace acts like a piazza and outside of the school holidays this is open to all - not just museum visitors - offering visitors a spectacular view over the city.
+Its huge sloping roof terrace acts like a piazza and is the highest public square in the country - offering visitors a spectacular view over the city.
+Once you've taken your city skyline snaps, you can enjoy a coffee or bite to eat in the rooftop cafe, or take in the open air exhibition, Energetica.

 Famous church towers